top of page

 Requirements:

-Meals & Travel: Participants are required to bring their own tents, pads and sleeping bags.
-Bathrooms,
+Meals will be provided.
+Participants must bring their own tents, pads and sleeping bags.

-The Cultural Fire Management Council is supported by Promoting Ecosystem Resilioence and Fire
+The Cultural Fire Management Council is supported by Promoting Ecosystem Resilience and Fire

 Adapted Communities Together, a cooperative agreement between The Nature Conservancy USDA